-Provides an opportunity for practical applications of theory content from RADT M02A through simulated clinical experiences in a radiography skills lab.
-Each student will practice positioning with a "mock patient" and make radiographs of an x-ray phantom using conventional and digital equipment.
+Provides an opportunity for practical applications of theory focuses on fluoroscopic and contrast media procedures of the gastrointestinal and genitourinary systems with an introduction to angiographic and interventional procedures through simulated clinical experiences in a radiography skills lab.
+Offers hands-on positioning with a mock patient as well as the creation of actual radiographs of an x-ray phantom using conventional and digital equipment.
 Applies to Associate Degree.
 Transfer credit: CSU